-Every new trader has one time or the other come across the stochastic oscillator indicator.
+Every new trader has one time come across the stochastic oscillator indicator.
 It is a very resourceful indicator that is very easy to use.

 The stochastic indicator is a momentum indicator that was developed in the late 1950s by Dr. Gorge Lane.

-Lane, over the course of numerous interviews, has said that the stochastic oscillator does not follow price or volume or anything similar.
-He indicates that the oscillator follows the speed or momentum of price.
+Throughout numerous interviews, Lane has said that the stochastic oscillator does not follow price, volume, or anything similar.
+He indicates that the oscillator follows the speed or momentum of the price.

-The changes in prices during this specified period are used to predict potential reversals.
+The price changes during this specified period are used to predict potential reversals.
 Its sensitivity can be adjusted by reducing or increasing the time period.